Tymphe: Climate

 There is no meteorological station at the mountain itself and the closest one is located at the village of Papingo.
 The overall climate of the Vikos–Aoös National Park which includes the mountain is Mediterranean, transitioning to continental.
 The Mediterranean character is characterized by the annual distribution of precipitation, high in the winter months and experiencing a drought period of two to three months in summer.
 The continental climatic element is attributed to the high amplitude of annual temperature variation, to such a degree that the difference between mean maximum and mean minimum annual temperature, exceeds 40 C. Extremely low temperatures occur in the area during the winter months.
 Compared to Mediterranean bioclimatic divisions, the area belongs to the humid zone with cold winters.
 Conditions in the mountain might be significantly different from those of lower regions in the same area.
 Winters are particularly harsh and the mountain is covered in snow from autumn until late May.

 Αccess

 The mountain is located at the Zagori region and the nearest settlements are mainly villages.
 Iliochori, Vrysochori and Laista lie to the east, Skamneli and Tsepelovo to the south, and Papingo and Vikos to the west and southwest respectively.
 Facilities in the aforementioned villages vary, but most of them offer restaurants and accommodation.
 The nearest town is Konitsa to the northwest.
 The closest city with an airport is Ioannina, approximately 60 km south of Papingo.
 The coach service from Ioannina offers seven daily coaches to Konitsa and two weekly services to Papingo (on Fridays) as of 2011.
-The GR-20 (Kozani - Siatista - Ioannina) passes close to the western, northwestern and north sides of the mountain.
+The EO20 road, between Kozani and Ioannina, passes close to the western, northwestern and north sides of the mountain.